 TGay Editor: Change the text in P320L29 (10.43.10.60 as follows:

-In a BRP transaction that is part of a first path beamforming training, all transmitted BRP frames shall have the First Path Training subfield set to 1 and shall have the FIRST_PATH_TRAINING parameter in the TXVECTOR set to 1.
+In a BRP transaction that is part of a first path beamforming training, all transmitted BRP frames shall have the First Path Training subfield set to 1.
+EDMG BRP-TX, BRP-RX and BRP-RX/TX PPDUs may be used in first path beamforming transcation.
+In such a transaction, all the PPDUs that have the EDMG_TRN_LEN>0 in the TXVECTOR, shall have the FIRST_PATH_TRAINING parameter in the TXVECTOR set to 1.
 In such a transaction, all TX and RX beamforming training are used to find the AWV of the first path and not the best path.
 The first path is defined to be the propagation path between TX and RX which is estimated to have shortest time of flight.
 In line of sight (LOS) conditions, the first path corresponds to the LOS path.
 If several AWVs have the same estimated shortest time of flight, the beamforming training shall select the first path as the one with best quality.
 The method a STA uses to determine the first path and the first path with best quality is implementation dependent and beyond the scope of this standard.
+At the end of a first path beamforming transaction, both the initiator and responder shall return to the AWV of the prior established best path (not necessarily the first path).